 - Depending on myriad of factors, it may take 6 months to 2 years to sell a business.
 It is critical to keep your marketing efforts confidential except to very qualified prospects.

-- A qualified mergers and acquisitions advisor will be aware of all of these issues and will walk you through the process of selling your business with successful results.
+- A qualified mergers and acquisitions consultant will be aware of all of these issues and will walk you through the process of selling your business with successful results.

 - Negotiate Professionally.
 When you identify an interested and qualified buyer prospect, plan your negotiation strategy carefully.
 Your mergers and acquisitions advisor will facilitate the process, so follow their advice.

 - Remember that your goal is to sell a business and not beat the buyer at some negotiation game.
 You and the merger and acquisition consultant should carefully strategize on all of the negotiation points.

 - Give in slowly and carefully and always ask for a concession point in exchange from the buyer and his team of advisors.
 Have clear goals in mind to sell the business and do not get hung up on technicalities otherwise you will win the battle but lose the war.

 - Don’t allow yourself to get bogged down in disputes or become emotionally involved with the buyer.

 - Don’t allow your ego and pride to distract you from satisfying your underlying goal to sell your business.